 Transnational Somali Families in Cairo

 In this article, I examine how diasporic Somalis in Cairo experience being part of transnational families.
 I analyze two practices through which transnational family relations are maintained, experienced, and negotiated: (1) living arrangements of relatives and management of family affairs and (2) the use of the Internet and videotapes.
 I argue that transnational families make collective decisions about which family members live together, where, and what their family obligations should be.
 However, although maintaining interdependent transnational families is crucial for the survival of family members, it has its tensions and challenges because of the competing interests and dreams of individual members.
 I examine these tensions and how they are negotiated by family members who live together in Cairo but share resources and family obligations with relatives living elsewhere.
 In short, this way of being and living in which individuals and families partake as they are physically separated in different nation-states has its uneven consequences and challenges for different Somalis depending on their legal statuses, education, gender, and identity claims.

 Refuge authors retain the copyright over their work, and license it to the general public under the Creative Commons Attribution-Non Commercial License International (CC BY-NC 4.0).
-This license allows for non-commercial use, reproduction and adaption of the material in any medium or format, with proper attribution (see https://creativecommons.org/licenses/by-nc/4.0/legalcode - human readable summary at https://creativecommons.org/licenses/by-nc/4.0/).
+This license allows for non-commercial use, reproduction and adaption of the material in any medium or format, with proper attribution.
+For general information on Creative Commons licences, visit the Creative Commons site.
+For the CC BY-NC 4.0 license, review the human readable summary.